 We the Shepwayvox Team fail to see how the below safeguards SDC’s reputation from any implication of dishonesty or corruption.

-According to a response provided by SDC in an Environmental Information Request and from sources deeply concerned within the building it is clear that email exchanges relevant to Princes Parade have taken place between tibbalds and Shepway Officers using personal (non-Shepway) email addresses.
+According to a response provided by SDC in an Environmental Information Request, and from sources deeply concerned within the building, it’s clear that email exchanges relevant to Princes Parade have taken place between tibbalds and Shepway Officers using personal (non-Shepway) email addresses.
 (The use of private email accounts instead of departmental accounts for the conduct of official business is a matter of deep concern to the ICO for a number of reasons.
-Adherence to good records management practice should be encouraged to promote data security, to preserve the integrity of the public record and to ensure effective compliance with access to information obligations) Also that these communications, it has been reported, led to a large £91,000 contract being placed preferentially with Tibbalds, by-passing formal tendering contract procurement procedures.
+Adherence to good records management practice should be encouraged to promote data security, to preserve the integrity of the public record and to ensure effective compliance with access to information obligations) Also that these communications, it has been reported, led to a large £91,000 contract being placed preferentially with Tibbalds, by-passing formal tendering as per the contract standing orders procedures.

 In early January Jan 2016 contact between Andy Jarrett, (pictured) Head of Strategic Development Projects at SDC and Tibbalds was made through the former’s official Shepway email address.
 Later that month it is reported in the request response that Andy Jarrett met Tibbalds for the first time, according to information provided under the Environment Information Regulations.